 Q. Can there be more than one person in per car during the testing?

 Yes.
-Each person much have an appointment confirmation.
+Each person must have an appointment confirmation.

 Q. What kind of test is conducted?